-- 1. Encourage sick employees to stay home.3 - 2.
-If identified at work and upon notification to a supervisor or administrator that an employee
+- 1. Encourage sick employees to stay home. - 2.
+If identified at work and upon notification to a supervisor or administrator that an employee is showing symptoms related to COVID-19, send employee home or to medical care, as needed. - 3.
+Follow public health agency recommendations regarding the prearrangement of office and workplace

-- 3. Follow public health agency recommendations regarding the prearrangement of office and workplace furniture in keeping with current physical distancing guidelines. - 4.
-To the extent supplies are in stock and readily available for distribution, employees will have access to appropriate hygiene products in the workplace.3 - 5.
+- 4. To the extent supplies are in stock and readily available for distribution, employees will have access to appropriate hygiene products in the workplace. - 5.
 Encourage employees to use their own face covers.
-Face coverings (cloth face cover; face shield; mask) should be worn whenever a District employee comes within 6 feet of others.4 The face covering requirement does not apply to employees who have trouble breathingor who have a medical or mental health condition that prevents the use of a face covering.4 - Cloth face coverings are not Personal Protective Equipment (PPE), but combined with physical distancing of at least 6 feet, they may help prevent infected persons without symptoms from unknowingly spreading COVID-19.3 - Place signs and/or instructions in common areas (e.g., front reception area, school office, public common areas, etc.) to help manage physical distancing and provide other COVID-19 infection prevention information to the general public who may enter upon school grounds and buildings.
+Face coverings (cloth face cover; face shield; mask) should be worn whenever a District employee comes within 6 feet of others.
+The face covering requirement does not apply to employees who have trouble breathingor who have a medical or mental health condition that prevents the use of a face covering.

+Cloth face coverings are not Personal Protective Equipment (PPE), but combined with physical distancing of at least 6 feet, they may help prevent infected persons without symptoms from unknowingly spreading COVID-19.

+6. Place signs and/or instructions in common areas (e.g., front reception area, school office, public common areas, etc.) to help manage physical distancing and provide other COVID-19 infection prevention information to the general public who may enter upon school grounds and buildings.